TL;DR: Designing a Small Kitchen? Start Here

 Poor lighting can make even a well-designed small kitchen feel cramped, which is why lighting should be planned alongside cabinetry and layouts.

-5. Multipurpose Countertops and Islands
+5. Multipurpose Countertops in Compact Kitchens

 If space allows, consider a compact island with storage drawers beneath.
 It adds convenience without clutter.